-Why I use an Excel project plan template
+Should you use an Excel project template at all?

 Excel allows you to draw a project plan the way you want.
 And anyone can open an Excel template.
 This makes sharing so much easier.
-There’s no need for an MS Project installation.
+No need for MS Project.

-If you still want to use MS Project, I wrote a short tutorial on how to set up a project plan in MS Project.
+Still want to use MS Project?
+Read our tutorial on creating a project plan in MS Project.